Presolar grains

 Boeing Delta II rocket carrying the Stardust spacecraft waiting for launch.
-Stardust had a close encounter with the comet Wild 2 in January 2004 and also collected interstellar dust containing pre-solar interstellar grains.
+Stardust had a close encounter with the comet Wild 2 in January 2004 and also collected interstellar dust containing presolar interstellar grains.

-Presolar grains are interstellar solid matter in the form of tiny solid grains that originated at a time before the Sun was formed.
-Presolar grains formed within outflowing and cooling gases from earlier presolar stars.
-The study of presolar grains is typically considered part of the field of cosmochemistry and meteoritics.
+Presolar grains are any solid material formed before the coalescence of the Sun, the star at the center of the Solar System.
+This material is most frequently encountered as tiny grains incorporated whole into asteroids and comets.
+Presolar grains formed within the outflow of cooling gases from stars that predate the Sun, i.e., stars that came into being earlier than 4.6 billion years ago.

-The stellar nucleosynthesis that took place within each presolar star gives to each granule an isotopic composition unique to that parent star, which differs from the isotopic composition of the Solar System's matter as well as from the galactic average.
-These isotopic signatures often fingerprint very specific astrophysical nuclear processes that took place within the parent star or formation event and prove their presolar origin.
+The stellar nucleosynthesis that took place within these stars lent distinct isotopic signatures to presolar grains, aiding their identification.
+These isotopic signatures often permit the identification of specific astrophysical nuclear processes different from any that have ever occurred in the Sun, proving the presolar origin of any grains bearing these isotopic ratios.

+The study of presolar grains is the domain of cosmochemistry and meteoritics.

 Terminology

-Presolar grains are individual solid grains which condensed around distant stars or as part of novae, and potentially supernovae outflows, which were accreted in the early solar nebula and remain in relatively unaltered chondritic meteorites.
+Presolar grains are individual solid grains that condensed around distant stars or their novae or supernovae outflows, which were accreted in the early solar nebula and remain in relatively unaltered chondritic meteorites.
 As they were accreted before the formation of the Solar System, they must be presolar.
 Presolar grains also exist in the interstellar medium.
 Researchers occasionally use the term stardust to refer to presolar grains, particularly in science communication, though the term is sometimes used interchangeably in the scientific literature.